Yahinisekar/Day2-task/README.md

 ## write a blog on the the Difference between `document` and `window` Objects.

-  -If you'd like to dive deeper into the differences between the `document` and `window` objects, check out my blog post [click here](https://medium.com/@yahinisekar/exploring-the-difference-between-window-and-document-objects-7f3deccaec96).
+  - If you'd like to dive deeper into the differences between the `document` and `window` objects, check out my blog post [click here](https://medium.com/@yahinisekar/exploring-the-difference-between-window-and-document-objects-7f3deccaec96).